DonghanHu/Homepage/README.md

 ### Publications

-ScreenTrack: Using Visual History for Self-trackingComputer Activities and Retrieving Working Context.(UIST poster)
+ScreenTrack: Using Visual History for Self-trackingComputer Activities and Retrieving Working Context.(2019 UIST poster)
+ScreenTrack: Using Visual History for Self-tracking Computer Activities and Retrieving Working Context.
+(Master thesis)

 ### Upcoming Travel